AugustusClient/Augustus-Wiki/src/content/docs/combat/killaura.md

 > Head: This mode will look at enemy's head.
 Most of client's use this method and may make your killaura more detectable, very basic and not recommended.

-> BestHitVec: BestHitVec will look at enemy even if very small part of its hitbox is visible.
-It even is capable of hitting player from small hole.
-If NearestHitVec would hit will use it instead.
+> BestHitVec: BestHitVec will target the closest part of enemy's hitbox, giving you the biggest advantage.
 Recommended.

-> NearestHitVec: Will clamp player's eye position in enemy's hitbox and look at it from eye's perspective.
-That is nearest possible point that player can look at enemy.
+> NearestHitVec: Will aim at the closest point to the player's cursor on the enemy's hitbox, then adjusting the aiming point only if the target no longer falls under the killaura's vector.
 Not that bad but BestHitVec is simply better.

 Just set this to BestHitVec, no point at selecting other modes.

 #### HitBoxPercentage Vertical/Horizontal

-Defines percentage of hitbox on which NearestHitVec rotations would be clamped.
+Defines percentage of hitbox on which rotations would be clamped.
 Towards center of hitbox.

 ## Randomize